The following post was written by Suzita Cochran. There are affiliate links in this post.

 Next time you’re feeling bad about limiting your child in some way, remember that you may actually be enhancing her ingenuity, creativity, and satisfaction with her eventual choice.

 Suzita Cochran is a child and family psychologist and mom of two boys and a girl, ages 13, 11, and 8, who lives in Boulder, Colorado.
-At her blog, Play.
+She writes at Play.
 Fight.
-Repeat., she writes on topics such as helping kids “stop at enough” in today’s overflowing-with-options-and-items world.
+Repeat. on topics such as helping kids “stop at enough” in today’s overflowing-with-options-and-items world.

 How do you limit choice but encourage creativity in your child’s life?